edoardolazzaroni/PoliMi/README.md

-# linked-blog-starter-md
+# Obsidian notes for Politecnico di Milano courses
-These are the markdown files for the [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter) repository
+All notes are stored as markdown files